-What to Bring to a Job Interview
+Preparing for a Job Interview

-What to Bring to an Interview
+What to Bring to the Interview

 Identification.
 If the building has security, you may be asked to show identification, or you may need it to complete a job application.
 Bring your driver's license or another form of identification with you.